-Send money overseas quickly and easily online or in person with Western Union.
+Send money overseas quickly and easily with Western Union international money transfers.

 How much does it cost to transfer money with Western Union?

 Fees and foreign exchange rates depend on the amount sent, payment method (credit/debit card or cash), payment delivery method (cash or bank account) and destination country.
 The table below outlines one example of how fees vary when sending various amounts of money from Canada to India.